madhoksonal/madhoksonal.github.io/about.md

 ---

-Please contact me through email for any inquiries on my experience or prices for photoshoots and/or mobile/website development.
+Please contact me through email for any inquiries on my experience or prices for photoshoots, mobile/website development, yoga private lessons, and/or tutoring.

 ## Contact me